epicenteredresearch/epicenteredresearchwebsite/content/pace/gestionalage/sitespecific.md

 If you closed prior R session, you can load list of the phenotype information by loading the RData file automatically saved by the `preprocessingofData` function.
 You can load the preprocessed beta-values with poor quality probes masked and outliers winsorized that is automatically saved by `outlierprocess`.

+The variable `Gestage` is automatically added to the dataset if the `GESTvar` argument in `loadingSamples` is not NULL; it is assumed to be in weeks.

 ```{r eval=FALSE}